-Syntax ... characterizes the grammatical forms that occur in language, while semantics a these forms with their pairs potential communicative functions.
-Pragmatics is concerned with the three-termed relation which unites (i) linguistic form and (ii) the communicative functions which these forms capable of are serving, with (iii) the contexts or settings in which those linguistic forms can have those communicative functions. .
+Syntax ... characterizes the grammatical forms that occur in language, while semantics a pairs these forms with their potential communicative functions.
+Pragmatics is concerned with the three-termed relation which unites (i) linguistic form and (ii) the communicative functions which these forms are capable of serving, with (iii) the contexts or settings in which those linguistic forms can have those communicative functions.